Get 100 free credits at sign up !

 Despite the emergence of new channels, email remains an effective and reliable method for sending OTP codes, especially in cases such as account registration, password recovery, and sensitive operations.
 Authentica's Email OTP provides a reliable and flexible solution for sending verification codes to user emails with messages that carry your brand identity.
 This solution features professional, customizable email templates, sending using a trusted sender domain, local and international delivery support, and accurate reports to track delivery and open rates.
 Authentica's Email OTP ensures fast delivery consistent with your brand identity, enhancing the verification experience and providing professionalism without complexity.

-•Multi-Channel Verification from One Place: Authentica provides a unified platform for user verification via SMS, WhatsApp, and email, in addition to extra tools like biometric verification and the Nafath program (government identity verification).
+•Multi-Channel Verification from One Place: Authentica provides a unified platform for user verification via SMS, WhatsApp, and email, in addition to extra tools like biometric verification .

 •Tailored Solutions for Every Sector: Whether you operate in financial and tech services, e-commerce, health and education, or government and law, Authentica offers customized solutions that precisely meet your sector's needs.